Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 ## Automated Installation

-A "solution" refers to an assembly of Azure resources, such as predictive services, cloud storage and scheduled data pipelines, that consitute an application.
+A "solution" refers to an assembly of Azure resources, such as predictive services, cloud storage and scheduled data pipelines, that constitute an application.
 There is an entry in the [Cortana Intelligency Gallery](https://gallery.cortanaintelligence.com/) that has a single-button install for this solution.
 To deploy the solution, go to its [Cortana Intelligence web page](https://start.cortanaintelligence.com/Deployments/new/msr-pricing-class) and click Deploy.